Jenny looked at them and they looked at her. ‘May I dress first?’

 ‘Did you kill Haas?’ asked Miles.

 ‘No. Gun is my thing.
-You have my guns.
+You have my guns, I know you took a knife too but that wasn’t the kind which did for Haas, it’s my pocket ceramic, last resort.
 Did you kill Glendinning?’

-‘Our man threw him overboard in the river, I threw a lifejacket after him.’
+‘Our man threw him overboard into the river, I threw a life ring after him.’

-‘We were investigating O’Brien for narcotics – that’s my department, not Haas’s.
-The Melissa murder was a puzzling complication but the presence of Penny Dalshiel showed that Cornell and the island were tied up in it.
+‘We’ll have to keep our eyes peeled for signs of Glendinning now,’ rued Jenny.
+She was quiet for a moment, Miles was about to speak when she began again.
+‘We were investigating O’Brien for narcotics – that’s not exactly my department, it’s a brother department but the two issues kept criss-crossing.
+The Melissa murder was a puzzling complication – didn’t seem to fit – but the presence of Penny Dalshiel showed that Cornell and the island were definitely tied up in it.
 She wanted you dead, Laura.
 Any light on that?’

 ‘Wish I could.
 I thought jealousy, I’d harmed her once, I don’t know.’

-‘We thought Laura was about to be brought into the fold and that’s still at the back of my mind.
+‘We thought Laura was about to be brought into the fold and that’s still at the back of my mind – things were once done to Laura.
 But Janine’s gun pointing straight at her tonight seems to have put paid to that.
 Let me say I know guns.
-I would have known if Janine was just covering Laura, she wasn’t – she went into the position for a kill and someone taught her that.
+I would have known if Janine was just covering Laura, she wasn’t – she dropped into position for a kill and someone had taught her that.

-I sent the boys for Penny.
-She was out of control, she’d knifed Haas herself, hated him, hated Laura.
+I didn’t do Penny in, no. I would have done, she was out of control, she’d knifed Haas herself, hated him, hated Laura.
 Laura was certainly next -’

 ‘So you saved me twice.’

-‘Don’t look at it that way, things had to be done.
+‘Don’t look at it that way, those things had to be done – there’s an inevitability in all this, there’s a dark logic.
+Always a dark logic.
 Frank O’Brien, by the way, is dead, jail brawl.
 We have no way of knowing who or what was behind it.’

-Laura sagged and slipped to the floor again, unable to speak, unable to think.
+Laura sagged, unable to speak, unable to think.

 ‘How do you know all this?’ asked Miles.

-‘Remember who I was – it was our job to have a finger in every pie.
+‘Remember who I was, remember the tools at my disposal, remember my nature – it was our job to have a finger in every pie.
 I think that’s all.’

-‘We need to go next door,’ said Miles.
-‘I have the back door key, we need to climb the back fence, so I need to untie Jenny – are you going to scarper now?’
+‘We need to go next door now,’ said Miles.
+‘I have the back door key, we need to climb the back fence, so Jenny – are you going to scarper now?’

-‘No, I’ll stay with you tonight, do you trust I won’t murder you in your sleep?’
+‘No, I’ll stay with you through what’s left of this night, do you trust I won’t murder you in your sleep?’

-At the little house which had now become something of a meeting place, there was a knock on the door, it was Leyton Young who needed an introduction to Jenny and on his heels came Dave Young, who needed no introduction – Jenny just smiled.
+At the little house which had now become something of a meeting place, there was a knock on the door.

-‘You’ll both be round for dinner here soon.’
+‘You’ll both be round here for dinner soon,’ said Laura.

 ‘She’s good,’ admitted Dave.
-The other two just looked at each other.
 ‘I’m going to visit her in London.’
-Now the eyebrows went sky high.

 Dave went to run after her but Laura stood between him and the door.
 He deflated.

-‘Come through, we’ll eat and talk about it.
-Come back and sit down, Dave.
-I’ll keep you company, Miles will bring the eats.’
+‘Come back through,’ said Laura, ‘we’ll eat and talk about it.
+Come and sit down, Dave, I’ll keep you company, Miles will bring the eats.’

 Miles went and did just that, Laura leaned forward.
 ‘If it’s to be a going concern, you two, then you’ll get nowhere running after her now.
 Sorry us mentioning Beth – when were you going to?’